We sure hope so because we drank a couple of pots of coffee just coming up with these cost-saving tips! We are sure you have heard about DIY projects.

-Follow our DIY guide & save money with unique wedding decorations
+Follow our DIY guide & save money with unique wedding décor

 Average Read Time: 4 minutes 20 seconds

-Some couples choose blank open spaces and bring in their own decor
+Some couples choose blank open spaces and bring in their décor

 Write it down and buy it later if necessary

-renting saves you space from having to store everything you build/buy
+renting saves space from storing everything you build/buy

-Bundles are a thing for a reason, and that reason is to save you money.
-You will get a better price hiring a wedding venue with in-house catering, bar and entertainment compared to hiring companies individually.
 Another plus is less work on your end.
-It can be a headache to communicate with 8 different companies.
+It can be a headache to communicate with (8) different companies.
 You will need to schedule appointments, send payments & confirm details.

 Delegate DIY projects to reduce the labor cost of wedding vendors